UniPiTechnology/evok/README.md

 The installation script should take care of everything else, but be aware there may be some issues with limited and/or broken functionality.
 Please report any bugs you find on the [github repository].

-## Installation process for the UniPi 1.1
+## Installation process for the legacy version

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.